 Route Favors New Courthouse Over Centreville

 “Construction commenced by late 1802, and within a year, the turnpike extended four miles from the stone bridge over Hooff Run on Duke Street to Trough Hill” (near today’s intersection with I-395).
 The route to that point used the existing Alexandria-Centreville Turnpike (today’s Braddock Road) roadbed.
-From there, the decision was made to deviate from the old route and lay a new roadbed extending to the new (in 1800) Fairfax Court House and on to Aldie.
+From there, the decision was made to deviate from the old route and lay a new roadbed extending to the new (in 1800) Fairfax County Courthouse and on to Aldie.
 The decision, which diverted traffic away from Centreville, was controversial and widely debated.
 Colonel William Payne was one of the five elected company directors who approved the new route.2

 The collection of tolls could not start until the first 10 miles were completed and open to traffic, which occurred in the fall of 1806.

 “With the approval of the governor, two gates were erected and tolls collection began October 10…The tolls implemented were as follows:

 For every score of sheep ………………..6 1/4 c

 For every score of cattle ………………12 1/2 c

 For every 2-wheeled Riding Carriage ………6 1/4 c